Dr Jan Edrich

 Mr Steve Johnson

-Member: Standards Committee, Remuneration Committee
+- Member: Standards Committee and Remuneration Committee

 Steve is a Chartered Accountant who joined the Board in 2012, having built up considerable financial and management experience during a 30 year career in the defence industry with BAE Systems/GEC Marconi.
 His experience at a senior management level in industry brings a significant addition to our strategic team of Governors.
 He also has good experience at a working level regarding mergers – eg GEC Marconi/Plessey, GEC Marconi/Ferranti, BAE/GEC Marconi as well as partnering work with the MOD to achieve substantial savings/efficiencies.